onphirke/LANFolderTransferring/README.md

 # LANFolderTransferring
-A folder transfer and receival application through IP using Java Servers, Sockets, and Serialization made in collaboration with @MagnusChase03.
+A folder transfer and receival application through IP using Java Servers, Sockets, Swing, and Serialization made in collaboration with @MagnusChase03.
 Created September 2019.